-Between 1925 and 1933 she had well over 40 credits for original plays broadcast by BBC Radio; mainly by the BBC’s Birmingham station.
+Between 1924 and 1933 she had well over 40 credits for original plays broadcast by BBC Radio; mainly by the BBC’s Birmingham station.

 She specialised in writing stories for children.

-In the 1930s, after a pause in her writing caused by illness, it seems the BBC went cold.
+In the early 1930s, after a pause in her writing caused by illness, it seems the BBC went cold.

 Surviving documents in the BBC’s Written Archives indicate her writing was being frequently dismissed and rejected.